What exactly is a sales funnel?

-The trick lies in consistently posting content that plays to contextual interests, while forming powerful connections.
-Creating content in platform-specific formats is essential to start off on the right foot.
+The trick lies in consistently posting content that plays to contextual interests while forming powerful connections.
+If a company’s social media content appeals to the customer, that customer will continue to engage with the company and potentially continue to interact.
+These interactions could include visiting the website or other pages which could result in conversion.
+Creating content in platform-specific formats is essential to starting off on the right foot.
 For example, video is the content format of choice for today’s social and mobile consumer.
-When it comes to videos, no industry is “boring.”
-Even soap brands are doing it…

 Driving traffic to your website will always be a tough task.
 It will most likely require quite a bit of trial and error.
 Be sure to track your strategies to find which method works best for you and your audience.

 When it comes to pushing out brand messaging, consumers are going to have a lot of questions.
 There’s no way around it.
-Adding blog content with links to actionable landing pages is one of the best ways to show exactly how adept you are in your industry.
+Adding blog content with important information about both your brand and the subject the consumers have questions about, will enhance your brand awareness and educate your consumers.

-With blogs, you can attract audiences with relevant information, educate them, and guide them to either sign up for your mailing list or go to your product listings.
-In a sense, you can think of a blog post as a long-copy sales letter (without sounding too promotional, of course).
+With blogs, you can attract audiences with relevant information, educate them and guide them to either sign up for your mailing list or go to your product listings.
+In a sense, you can think of a blog post as a long-copy sales letter.

 Blogging does a lot to build trust between you and the reader.
 It shows you are dedicated to your customers and lets them know why you are unique.

 Take Shopify for example.
-Shopify knows full-well that they are selling a generalized digital commodity (shopping cart) that needs to be personalized for every customer.
-In turn, they go above and beyond their product to educate their customers (online retailers) with blog posts on pretty much every relevant topic.
-No surprise that they call it a “business encyclopedia.”
+Shopify knows full well that they are selling a generalized digital commodity (shopping cart) that needs to be personalized for every customer.
+They go beyond just promoting their product and aim to educate their customers (online retailers) with blog posts on pretty much every relevant topic.

 So you have top-notch landing pages, supplemented by stellar blog content, combined with a well-planned traffic generation campaign.
 You’re seeing new leads left and right and starting to get overwhelmed.
 It is very difficult to reach out to every lead in a timely manner and guide all of them down your sales funnel.

-This is where auto-responder emails will save you and keep your leads on that conversion conveyor.
-An auto-responder will enable you to send preset emails to leads over a set period of time.
+This is where an automated email funnel will save you and keep your leads on that conversion conveyor.
+Automation will enable you to send preset emails to leads over a set period of time.
 These emails don’t have to be sent to every single lead; you can personalize them to be sent based on certain triggers — actions taken by individuals that meet certain requirements, such as how many times they’ve visited your site or what landing pages they’ve interacted with.

-Your business obviously has its own set of needs and practices so you can organize your email blasts whichever way works best.
-There are a lot of awesome platforms out there that let you segment your subscribers, choose email templates, craft personalized messages, and put in place dynamic sending schedules.
-Some of these are GetResponse, ONTRAPORT and MailChimp.
+Your business obviously has its own set of needs and practices, so you can organize your email blasts whichever way works best.
+There are a lot of platforms out there, including Ontraport, that let you segment your subscribers, choose email templates, craft personalized messages, and put in place dynamic sending schedules.

-Every business needs a sales funnel.
-Each has different means of guiding potential customers to a conversion.
+Every business has different means of guiding potential customers to a conversion.
 Be sure that all the strategies you adopt and adjustments you make are backed up with data-driven result tracking so you can learn exactly what your target audience is looking for and what channels to utilize to give it to them.